 Alex is the founder of 9Kilo Moving, which he started to help people easily find and choose the right moving company to make their move as stress-free and seamless as possible.
 He has spent over 20 years working in the moving industry, so he knows every aspect of the business and uses his knowledge to write about the industry and give moving advice.
 More on about us page

 It’s no longer a surprise to fall in and then out of love with the Golden state of California.
-The positives might convince you to stay, but the downsides like work-life imbalance, the fast paced grind, high taxes, crowd and lack of affordable housing can eventually add up and outweigh the pros for some.
+The positives might convince you to stay, but the downsides like work-life imbalance, the fast-paced grind, high taxes, crowd, and lack of affordable housing can eventually add up and outweigh the pros for some.

-It might be a shocker to know this, but there’s thousands of people who are currently also having a similar love-hate relationship with the state.
+It might be a shocker to know this, but there are thousands of people who are currently also having a similar love-hate relationship with the state.
 If you’re among them, you’d figuratively and literally look the other way and find that Nevada might be a good option for a fresh start.
 But before you take that leap, let’s look at what this decision would have in store for you.

 The state of California is idolized for its year-round temperate climate and abundance of sunny days.
-On the other hand, with Nevada you get a mixed bag and a variation of all four seasons.
+On the other hand, with Nevada, you get a mixed bag and a variation of all four seasons.
 You’d have moderate winters, summers, spring and fall.

 something to look forward to in Nevada.
 There’s a striking difference in

 Here’s the difference in temperatures that you can expect during peak winter months:

-On an average, the high temperatures fall in the 50s to 60s Fahrenheit range.
+On average, the high temperatures fall in the 50s to 60s Fahrenheit range.
 This being the case, it’s safe to say that you would definitely find use for some heavy winter coats and other winter gear in Nevada.
 You would also need to prepare to deal with a fair amount of snowfall (between 3 to 12 inches) if you live in the north and central portions of the state.